PolyGel Vs Builder Gel

 - If applying a color polish, do that now and cure it as needed.
 You’re done!

-If you’d like to see how to see a tutorial, take a look at the video below from Jessica Angelique Matini on YouTube.
+If you’d like to see a tutorial, take a look at the video below from Jessica Angelique Matini on YouTube.

 Builder Gel Application Process